-How easy is SD-WAN deployment and provisioning?
 The majority of SD-WAN vendors say they offer zero-touch provisioning.
 But, even with that, configuration for any organization's deployment will take time.
 It's a question of how much and how easy.
 Some options may require a few more steps before the SD-WAN connection is established, compared with plugging cables into an SD-WAN device that automatically begins provisioning.

 Check with each prospective SD-WAN vendor to determine which routing protocols it supports, such as Border Gateway Protocol, Open Shortest Path First and static routing.
 Factor in IPv6 support, if that's an important consideration for your organization.
 Also, evaluate how the SD-WAN platform sends traffic to and from the internet, SaaS-based applications and cloud resources, as these can require different APIs and protocols.

 Are those devices available in both virtual and physical hardware options?
 Is the hardware proprietary, or can you use commodity hardware?
 Also, ask how the vendor's SD-WAN equipment integrates with existing routers and legacy networks.
 This is valuable information for organizations with multiple distributed branch offices.

-SD-WAN uses software-defined networking technology to establish centralized control and management across the entire network.
+SD-WAN uses software-defined networking technology to establish centralized control and management policies across the entire network.
 This enables SD-WAN to better monitor and prioritize network traffic, which improves application performance, packet loss and security, especially for real-time and business-critical traffic.

-Many SD-WAN vendors have established partnerships with security providers, like Zscaler and Palo Alto Networks, to integrate their security services with SD-WAN technology -- and, as the networking and security markets have shifted, some security vendors have acquired SD-WAN companies.
-Also, take into consideration any potential SaaS integration and partnerships the SD-WAN vendor might have.
-Most SD-WAN vendors have also partnered with managed service providers to offer their SD-WAN technology via managed SD-WAN.
+Many SD-WAN vendors have established partnerships with security providers to integrate their security services with SD-WAN technology -- and, as the networking and security markets have shifted, some security vendors have acquired SD-WAN companies.
+Also, take into consideration any potential cloud and SaaS partnerships the SD-WAN vendor might have.
+SD-WAN vendors have also partnered with MSPs to offer their SD-WAN technology via managed SD-WAN services.